 There are several different breast reduction scar treatment options available that really work.
 From breast reduction scar cream and serums to special silicone sheeting and devices that hold scars together for better healing, many options can produce excellent results.

-This is especially true for those who may be at risk of forming a breast reduction scar tissue lump beneath their skin as their scars heal (often called keloid scarring).
+This is especially true for those who may be at risk of forming a breast reduction scar tissue lump beneath their skin as their breast reduction scars vary and heal (often called keloid scarring).
 You’ll want to avoid these scars, which can be uncomfortable as well as unattractive.
-If you have keloid scars from other incisions or injuries, tell Dr. Schulman about it so that he can help you avoid these types of scars as you heal from breast reduction surgery.
+If you have keloid scars from other incisions or injuries, tell Dr. Schulman about it so that he can help you avoid these types of scars as you heal from breast reduction .

 Board-certified plastic surgeon Dr. Matthew Schulman performs breast reduction surgery for patients in New York City.
 The outstanding results Dr. Schulman achieves for his patients speak for themselves.